ShortlistShortlistedRemoved from shortlist 37

 Power & Run Time

-The dual-fuel technology of the Pulsar PGDA70BiSCO allows for an output of 120/240V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 6,000W and a starting wattage of 7,250W.
-If propane-powered, it gives 5,500 rated watts and 6,500 starting watts.
-In addition, the device is parallel capable (parallel kit not included) and thus, can be linked to a similar or compatible unit for added power.
+Thanks to its dual-fuel technology, the Pulsar PGDA70BiSCO provides a 120/240V output and offers both versatility and power.
+When utilizing gasoline, it delivers a running wattage of 6,000W and a starting wattage of 7,250W.
+Alternatively, when operating on propane, it provides 5,500 running watts and 6,500 starting watts.
+Additionally, as the generator is parallel capable (parallel kit not included), it can be linked to a second unit for more power.

-The inverter generator is rated for a noise of 62 dBA (just slightly more noisy than background music).
-Its starting mechanisms include a conventional pull-start mechanism and a convenient and easy-to-use electric starter (battery included).
-Moreover, to offer you even more convenience, the PGDA70BiSCO can also be remotely started (key fob included).
+Enjoying a noise rating of 62 dBA (just slightly more noisy than an office), this inverter generator offers the versatility of starting with either a traditional recoil pull-start mechanism or a user-friendly and efficient electric starter (battery included).
+The PGDA70BiSCO can also be remotely started, offering further convenience (key fob included).

-The running time of the PGDA70BiSCO, with its 3.6 gallons fuel capacity, can reach around 8.5 hours at 50% load on a full tank of gasoline (fuel consumption around 0.42 GPH).
-With propane, it can reach around 8 hours (estimation based on a 20 lbs tank - propane consumption around 0.59 GPH).
+In terms of its run time capability, the PGDA70BiSCO, furnished with a 3.6 gallons fuel tank, can maintain operations for around 8.5 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.42 gallons per hour).
+It also provides around 8 hours (estimation based on a 20 lbs tank - propane consumption around 0.59 GPH) of operation with propane.

 Outlets

-Additionally, it features 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) with which you may charge electronics, for example mobile phones or tablets, conveniently.
+Furthermore, it showcases 2 DC outlets: there's two 5V USB ports (1 x USB-A and 1 x USB-C) with which charging of electronics like mobile phones and tablets is made convenient.

-Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Pulsar generator is RV Ready.
-In addition, since the PGDA70BiSCO bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+The inclusion of a TT-30R receptacle (TT for 'Travel Trailer') makes this Pulsar generator RV Ready, ideal for providing power to recreational vehicles.
+In addition, because the PGDA70BiSCO is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

 Portability